 A key part of this course is to form an inter-disciplinary group to make a new and exciting software application.
-To help form those groups, and to make sure you have sufficient background as a programmer, create the following:
+To help form those groups, and to make sure you have sufficient background as a programmer, please do the following:

-- 1. A text description of your background, with the following items: - A list of your degree(s), and where you received them.
-Be sure to include the field(s) you were studying. - A list of the computer programming courses that you have taken. - A list of the programming projects you have undertaken (give a name and a one-line description), together with the size (in approximate number of lines of code) and the computer language used. - A list of any companies that you have worked for as a programmer, if any, with a brief description of your responsibilities.
+- 1. Create a text description of your background, with the following items: - A list of your degree(s), and where you received them.
+Be sure to include the field(s) you were studying. - A list of the computer programming courses that you have taken. - A list of the programming projects you have undertaken (give the name of the project and a one-line description), together with the size (in approximate number of lines of code) and the computer language used. - A list of any companies that you have worked for as a programmer, if any, with a brief description of your responsibilities.

-These will be reviewed by the instructor to make sure that your programming background is at the appropriate level for this course.
+These will be reviewed by the instructor to make sure that your programming background is at an appropriate level for this course.

-2. Create a video of yourself describing the most significant programming project that you have done in the past - its goal, your role in its creation, and how well it worked.
+- Create a video of yourself describing the most significant programming project that you have done in the past its goal and motivation, your role in its creation, and how well it worked.
 Also, give a quick sense of the kinds of projects you might be interested in working on.
 (This will help begin the key process of forming a team).
-The video must be no more than 2 minutes long.

-Upload this video to the Piazza website of the course, under the programmer_intros folder.
-You'll see a video of the instructor in that folder, under the title 'Welcome Programmers!'
-To do this, go to the Piazza course website (instructions for how to sign up for the Piazza Website are given in an announcement on Quercus) and click on the programmer_intros folder at the top left of the site.
+The video should be no more than 2 minutes long.
+Upload this video to YouTube, and publish it as 'unlisted' (which means someone must have the link to it to see it). - 3.
+Next, go to the Piazza website for this course, and click on the programmer_intros folder.
+(You'll see a video of the instructor in that folder, under the title 'Welcome Programmers!')
+To do this, go to the Piazza course website (instructions for how to enroll into the Piazza are given in an announcement on Quercus) and click on the programmer_intros folder at the top left of the site.
 Click the 'new post' button, and insert a new 'post.'
-You should place both your written text (from (1) above) and your video (from (2) above) into this post.
-Paste in your written answers to part 1 above, and then insert a link to the video (click 'insert' -> insert video), and in Source field, click the folder, and it will allow you to upload your video.
+You should place both your written text (from (1) above) and a link to your YouTube video (from (2) above) into this post.
+Don't forget to paste in your written answers to part 1.

-Part I is due on Tuesday January 15th at 6pm.
+Part I is due on Tuesday January 19th at 6pm.
 Sooner is better, though!
 A penalty will be levied if late.
 See below for Part II.